 Wild animals.
 Florida Everglades.
 Survivalist TV show.
 All the elements for a great kids’ mystery story.
 Wahoo’s dad is a wrangler.
 He’s great with snakes and alligators.
 When a producer of a TV show wants Mickey’s help on an upcoming episode in the Everglades, he agrees because he needs the money.
-Unfortunately, for everybody, but the reader, chaos ensures.
+Chaos ensures.

 Raymie Nightingale by Kate DiCamillo (Central Florida)